 Abstract

 Mathematical models of epidemics have a long history of contributing to the understanding of the impact of vaccination strategies.
 Simple, one-line models can predict target vaccination coverage that will eradicate an infectious virus, while other questions require complex numerical simulations.
 This research introduces some simple ordinary differential equation models of mass vaccination strategies that can be used to address important questions for predicting an epidemic.
 Throughout this proposal, we will discuss the mathematical background the measles epidemic, and this study’s purpose, methodology, results.
 First we will look over the parameters and model equations more in depth.
-Then we will show our numerical schemas such as the Runge-Kutta, and some pseudo-code of the Matlab functions.
+Then we will show our numerical schemes such as the Runge-Kutta, and some pseudo-code of the Matlab functions.
 Discussion on the simulation results from the project are then presented.
 Finally, we will conclude any findings and talk about future topics for this project.

 Introduction